Urinary Incontinence & Prolapse Doctor in Dayton, OH

 - Mixed incontinence – characterized by having one or more of the above types of incontinence.

-Urinary incontinence symptoms may be confused with those of overactive bladder.
+Urinary incontinence symptoms may be confused with those of an overactive bladder.
 However, urinary incontinence involves involuntary urine leaks – an overactive bladder does not.

 How can you determine if it is stress urinary incontinence or an overactive bladder?

 Often the diagnosis can be made by history and a physical alone.
-If overactive bladder is suspected, then most practitioners will try one-two medicines before doing testing.
+If an overactive bladder is suspected, then most practitioners will try one-two medicines before doing testing.
 The tests that help clarify the diagnosis are called urodynamics.

 If your doctor diagnoses you with urinary incontinence, there are various urinary incontinence treatment options available.
 Some treatment options will only require conservative therapy approaches, while other options may require surgery.
 Methods for treating urinary incontinence include: